Full fibre (FTTP) broadband gives you faster download speeds and a more reliable connection. Compare the UK’s full fibre broadband deals.

 At present, Vodafone is our recommended provider for full fibre broadband in the UK.

 If you’re looking for a low-cost way of getting access to full fibre (FTTP) broadband, Vodafone currently has some of the best value plans available on the market.
-For instance, you can get their Superfast 100 broadband for £25/month, giving you average download speeds of 100Mbps.
+For instance, you can get their Full Fibre 100 broadband for £25/month, giving you average download speeds of 100Mbps.

 If you’re looking for a little bit more, you can upgrade to a Vodafone Pro Broadband plan.
 On Pro Broadband, you’ll be able to get average download speeds of up to 900Mbps.
 You’ll also get guaranteed wi-fi in every room of your home, a 4G-based backup connection for your broadband and 12 months of inclusive Norton anti-virus.